chrislo27/RhythmHeavenRemixEditor/docs/README.md

 ## Launching the program
-After decompressing/unzipping the zip archive, run the `run_windows.bat` file by double clicking the batch file if you're on Windows, or or double-click the `run_linux.sh` if you're on a Linux operating system.
+After decompressing/unzipping the zip archive, run the `run_windows.bat` file by double clicking the batch file if you're on Windows, or double-click the `run_linux.sh` if you're on a Linux operating system.

 ## How does a remix work?